 - Create and share recorded videos using Panopto (or another video recording tool) and pair it with a discussion forum for questions and answers.
 Using Panopto in place to record and share other uploaded video has many advantages because the video is stored in the cloud, which makes it easier for students to view recordings as well as offers student usage and analytics.
 Discussions may also lead to more thoughtful questions and an opportunity for other students to demonstrate critical thinking by responding to their peers.
 To learn how to use Panopto, view the “Using Panopto in Canvas – Important First Steps” post.
 Also, self-enroll in the Using Panopto Canvas course for more details.

 - Create and share audio recordings/podcasts for lectures.
-Please see our Audio tools page for suggested tools and resources!
+Please see our Communication Strategies page for suggested tools and resources!
 Please see the following guides to record and upload audio files to Canvas.

 - Allows students to turn in audio or video-based assignments.
 Students can use Panopto to record video and can upload video created from other sources.
 Video-based assignments also allow for student to be able to review and reflect to learn from their mistakes.
 Please see the self-enroll Panopto Canvas Course for instructions and the “How do I create an online assignment?”
 Canvas guide.